Passive environment-assisted quantum communication with GKP states: General theory

 We can verify the perfect transmission of $\mathcal{C}_{(\bm{u}_2, \bm{v}_2)}$ by rewriting Eq.~(\ref{eq:lattice_matching_uv}) as

 which also satisfies the construction Eq.~(\ref{eq:construction}).

-Here is our main result (Fig.~\ref{fig4}(a-b)): for a beam splitter $\opu_\eta$ with rational efficiency $\eta = m/n$ where $m \perp n$ and $n=m+k d_1 d_2$, a $d_1$-dimensional GKP code $\mathcal{C}_{d_1,S_1}$ of mode 1 and a $d_2$-dimensional GKP code $\mathcal{C}_{d_2,S_2}$ of mode 2 can be perfectly transmitted simultaneously.
+Our main result (Fig.~\ref{fig_main_result} and Fig.~\ref{fig4}(a)) is: \begin{theorem} For a beam splitter $\opu_\eta$ with rational transmissivity $\eta = m/n$ where $\gcd(m,n)=1$ and $n=m+k d_1 d_2$, a $d_1$-dimensional GKP code $\mathcal{C}_{d_1,S_1}$ of mode 1 and a $d_2$-dimensional GKP code $\mathcal{C}_{d_2,S_2}$ of mode 2 can be perfectly transmitted simultaneously.
 The prefect transmission can be achieved with the lattice matching condition (c.f., Eq.~(\ref{eq:uv_S}) and Eq.~(\ref{eq:lattice_matching_uv}))